Sl4y3r-07/regex-engine/readme.md

 ## Implementation of regex engine via NFA (using Thompson algorithm)

 - Supports `concatenation` `union (|)` `kleen closure (*)` `positive closure (+)`
+- Also gives the dot format of NFA
+- To get png from the dot format, `dot -Tpng nfa.dot -o nfa.png`

 ### Usage
 `make`: build the binary